Max-Bld/genomic-data-multiclass-prediction/README.md

 ## Introduction

-The *dataframe.tsv* represents genomic data, and the aim of this project is to predict the target column **class** on the basis of the 37 feature columns.
+The aim of this project is to predict the target column **class** (1, 2, 3, 4 or 5) on the basis of the 37 feature columns from a genomic dataset.
+It is multi class machine learning problem.
 I am using and optimizing **Random Forest** machine learning algorithm for this task.

 ## Organisation